nulib-oer/lantern/README.md

 ![Lantern Logo](https://user-images.githubusercontent.com/24395592/155175321-3a2b3a47-e62e-464f-98aa-f3a4e824ce5d.png)

-Lantern is a [Pandoc](https://pandoc.org) template and toolkit for making [OER](https://en.wikipedia.org/wiki/Open_educational_resources) in multiple formats from markdown.
-All of the processing and hosting is handled automatically using GitHub Actions.
-Just edit your files and commit your changes to update your project.
+Lantern is a [Pandoc](https://pandoc.org) template and toolkit for making [OER](https://en.wikipedia.org/wiki/Open_educational_resources) in multiple formats.
+Lantern helps you typeset OER projects with Markdown (`.md`) from common word processing formats (`.docx`) so that you can generate HTML, PDF, and EPUB versions for the public.
+All of the source control, file processing, and web hosting is handled automatically with GitHub, but you are encouraged to use Lantern on your own computers.

+## Get Started

-- Read the [documentation](https://github.com/nulib-oer/lantern/wiki) to get started.
+- Read the [documentation](https://github.com/nulib-oer/lantern/wiki) to learn more
 - Post a question in the [discussion forum](https://github.com/nulib-oer/lantern/discussions)
 - Report a bug or feature request in the [issue tracker](https://github.com/nulib-oer/lantern/issues)

-## Required Software
+### Required Software

-While this template is setup to use GitHub Actions and GitHub Pages for file processing and web hosting, you can use this on your own machine and deploy to any other web host.
+While this template is setup to use [GitHub Actions](https://github.com/features/actions) and [GitHub Pages](https://pages.github.com/) for file processing and web hosting, you can use the template on your own machine and deploy the outputs to any other web host.
 Here's what you'd need:

 - A text editor (e.g. [Visual Studio Code](https://code.visualstudio.com/))
 - [Pandoc](https://pandoc.org/): a universal document converter
 - [PagedJS: Command line version](https://pagedjs.org/documentation/2-getting-started-with-paged.js/#command-line-version) (which itself requires [nodejs](https://nodejs.org/en/) and [npm](https://www.npmjs.com/)): for generating PDFs
 - (Windows only) [Git Bash](https://gitforwindows.org/): for running bash scripts and a few [GNU](https://www.gnu.org/) utilities

-### Optional Software
+#### Optional Software

 - [Pandoc-crossref](https://lierdakil.github.io/pandoc-crossref/): a pandoc filter for numbering figures, equations, tables and cross-references to them.
 - A [LaTeX distribution](https://www.latex-project.org/get/#tex-distributions): for LaTeX/PDF typesetting and generation (we like [TinyTeX](https://yihui.org/tinytex/))